GuilhermeCaeiro/wisard/README.md

 ## Additional Information
 This software was developed using Python 3.5 and should be compatible with other Python 3 subversions.
 Python 2 might be supported after minor modifications.

-To run the provided testes, the following libraries are required:
+To run the provided tests, the following libraries are required:
  - numpy
  - matplotlib